pinot-contrib/pinot-docs/reference/troubleshooting/troubleshoot-multi-stage-query-engine.md

       ],
 ```

-* In v1, the following function:
+* In single-stage, the following function:

 ```sql
   SELECT count(*) from mytable